iforce2d/weenyPRU/README.md

 ### weeny.spindle.set-speed

 Sets the duty cycle of the PWM pulse on PA8.
 This takes a value from 0-65535, where 65535 will result in an always-high pulse.

+### weeny.rgb.led00.red / green / blue

+Sets the red/green/blue component to on or off in the RGB LED of the given index.

 <br>